stochastic-sisyphus/research/verification-reversal.md

 > **Conjecture (Selection Against Verification).** The organizations best positioned to weather a forcing event do not survive to the forcing event.
 High-verification strategies are systematically selected out during the accumulation phase.

 *Supporting argument.* This conjecture requires a selection model we do not fully specify here.
-The intuition draws on Minsky's Financial Instability Hypothesis: strategies that appear conservative during stable periods are punished by competitive dynamics until they become rare.
+The intuition draws on Minsky’s Financial Instability Hypothesis: strategies that appear conservative during stable periods are punished by competitive dynamics until they become rare.
 When the crisis arrives, the survivors are precisely those who were least prepared.
 Formalizing this requires modeling firm entry/exit, capital allocation, and the relationship between observable metrics and latent verification capacity.
 We leave this for future work but note that the pattern is empirically documented in financial regulation, where capital requirements exist precisely because market selection alone does not preserve adequate reserves.

 ### 8.4 Structural Lock-In